 ISRO and NASA are realizing a joint satellite mission called NISAR (NASA ISRO Synthetic Aperture Radar) for earth science studies.
-As part of the Indo-French cooperation, ISRO and CNES are conducting a feasibility study on realizing an earth observation satellite mission with thermal infrared imager, named as TRISHNA.
+As part of the Indo-French cooperation, ISRO and CNES have completed the feasibility study on realizing an earth observation satellite mission with thermal infrared imager, named as TRISHNA.
 ISRO and JAXA scientists are conducting the feasibility study to realize a joint satellite mission to explore the moon’s polar region.

 As part of ISRO’s prestigious Gaganyaan programme, the cooperation opportunities with countries and space agencies having expertise in human space flight are being explored.
 The cooperation activities are focused in astronaut training, life support systems, radiation shielding solutions etc.

 ISRO has announced an 8-week capacity building programme on nano satellite development, named as UNNATI (UNispace Nanosatellite Assembly & Training by ISRO) as an initiative of UNISPACE+50 (the 50th Anniversary of the first United Nations conference on the exploration and peaceful uses of outer space) .
 The programme will be conducted at UR Rao Satellite Centre (URSC) of ISRO at Bengaluru for three years.
 In the first batch, 30 participants from 17 countries were successfully trained during Jan 15 - Mar 15, 2019.
 The second batch was conducted during Oct 15 - Dec 15, 2019 and had 30 participants from 16 countries.

 Participation in international bodies in the field of Space